Filpill/blog-web/content/eng_projects/rcTractor.md

 Finshed designing and building a functional 3D Printed RC car which accidently ended up esembling a tractor by chance.
 Thats the consequence of a lack of planning and design contraints...

 The reason for the large wheels in the back is because of how I started my design process.
 The design was built around the gearbox.
 Since the gearbox ended up being very tall, I figured I would just mount some very large wheels to clear the ground.
-Therefore I didn't need to think about mounting points for the rear wheel, nor did I need a drive shaft with a CV joint, it was simply direct drive.
+Therefore I didn't need to think about mounting points for the rear wheel, nor a CV jointed drive shaft.
+It was simply direct drive and it was all 3D printed (except the steering mechanism).

-Furthermore with regards to the rear drive-shaft, after some testing it was necessary to be  printed sideways to take advantage of the directional strength of the 3D printed layers when applying a torque.
-Initially I made them mistake of printing the shafts vertically, however this system produces so much torque that the wheels gave out in about 10 seconds of run time.
-Layer adhesion alone is definitely not strong enhance to withstand a large torgue being applied to a small cross-section.
+After doing some testing on the rear drive-shaft, it was soon discovered to be necessary to bw printed sideways.
+This is to take advantage of the directional strength of the 3D printed layers so they can tolerate a degree of torque.
+I made them mistake of printing the shafts vertically, however this drive-train produces incredible amounts of torque such that the plastic drive shaft failed in 10 seconds of run time.
+Layer adhesion alone is definitely not strong enough to withstand a large torgue being applied to a small cross-section.

 I wanted to make my design as simple as reasonably possible.
 In my previous projects, trying to implement a suspension was fairly complicated and I had limited spare time I had outside of my 9-5.
 My only goal was to get a suitable functional prototype car.

 I did end up using the lessons from my previous failed car designs to incorporate into this one.
 I had a 2 year hiatus from designing anything mechanical, so I suprised even myself when I managed to build out a working 3D printed gearbox.

+It's not perfect by any stretch of the imagination; after the assembly I still had to take a dremel to various parts to shave off some millimetres in order to free up mechanisms and part fits.
+Even after checking for collisions in Solidworks, the clearances and fits may not be what you expect in real life.

-Not sure what my future plans will be, but I will try make more elegant designs with improved tolerances.
+If I design more cars in the future, I will try make more thoughtful abdelegant designs with improved tolerances.
 Even after 4 years of 3D printing, its not straightforward to nail down the tolerancing.
 To be honest, I think it is extremely reliant on trial an error to nail down correctly, but at least its at the point of acceptability for this design.

 ## General Car Stats